 - Request for proposal for software development best practices

 - The most common mistakes when writing RFP for software development

 - Scope and deliverables in your RFP for software

 - RFP template for software development takeaways

-Companies turn to outsourcing solutions when they are unable to internally develop specific functionality or applications.
-Finding the right outsourcing team might take too long unless the company uses a well-structured approach that fairly evaluates all the options.
-Reaching out to vendors with an RFP is one of the most popular ways of exploring the software development market.
-Let’s define what RFP stands for and what are the peculiarities of using it in software development.
+Companies turn to software development outsourcing when they are unable to develop specific functionality or applications using current in-house resources.
+Also, such kind of software solutions may be a wise choice in many other cases; for instance, it can cut development costs or free up an in-house team for core tasks.
+Finding a reliable custom software development services provider might take too long unless the company uses a well-structured approach that fairly evaluates all the options, comparing them one by one.
+Reaching out to potential partners with an RFP is one of the most popular ways of exploring the software development market.
+Let’s define what software development RFP stands for and what are the peculiarities of using it in software development.

-What is an RFP and why to choose it?
+What is an RFP, and why should one choose it?

 Request for information vs Request for proposal